 Noted Derby Works February & November 1962.

 Noted Derby Works November 1963.

 Noted Derby Works June & July 1966.

-Noted Derby Works February & March 1968 (blue livery).
+Noted Derby Works February & March 1968 (to blue/yellow livery).

 Noted Derby Works December 1972.